 You must notify us of your need to cancel for a COVID-19 reason as early as possible (and at the latest 24 hours before your scheduled departure), and must provide us with appropriate written official evidence of the COVID-19 reason.

 Your Travel Insurance may cover the cost of your lost holiday and we will ask you to contact your insurer in the first instance.

-If your insurer will not allow the cost of your lost holiday as part of your claim, we will transfer your full booking value to a future booking or hold it in credit for you.
+If your insurer will not allow the cost of your lost holiday as part of your claim, we will transfer your full booking value to a future booking.
 Please note that for us to do this, evidence must be provided.
 If you have what you believe to be COVID-19 symptoms, you must arrange and take a test as soon as possible.
 We may also ask for evidence of your refused insurance claim.

 We reserve the right to refuse to allow you to transfer your booking where we are not reasonably satisfied that you are cancelling for a COVID-19 reason.
 In such circumstances normal cancellation terms will apply.

 Your COVID-19 reason must prevent you safely joining your scheduled departure and will take into account current applicable UK Government, your nationality’s government and/or destination government coronavirus guidance.

 For the purposes of these terms a “COVID-19 reason” is either a confirmed diagnosis of COVID-19 within 30 days prior to departure or an order to self-isolate due to contact with a person who has, or may have, COVID-19.